Navajo Code Talkers Museum

-The Marines were weary of the use of native languages after the first world war.
-More enemies were able to send students to travel to America and learn the native languages fairly easily, so the Marines were beginning to consider putting an end to the use of Native American languages for code and intelligence, and began the search for a different code.
-Philip Johnston grew up on a Navajo reservation with his parents, and was proficient in the language.
-He knew the Navajo language was not written, it was only used in a small region, and only a handful of non Navajo people could speak it.
+The Marines were weary of the use of native languages after this tactic that had been used successfully in past wars had been discovered.
+The Marines were considering ending the use of Native American languages for code and intelligence until Philip Johnston suggested using Navajo.
+Johnston grew up on a Navajo reservation with his parents and was proficient in the language.
+He knew the Navajo language was not written and was only used in a small region with a very small number of non Navajo people who might use the language.
 Johnston suggested the use of this extremely complex language for an unbreakable military code.
 The Marines began to recruit Navajo men and began the process of creating their code.
-This lead to the development of the Windtalkers, without whom, there would likely be a different outcome of World War II.
+This lead to the development of the Windtalkers.

 The standard encryption machines used at the time were able to decipher a code in 30 minutes.
 The Windtalkers were able to decrypt these same codes in around 20 seconds.
-This was proof enough for military leaders to immediately recruit more Navajo men to begin bootcamp.
-The code talkers proved very useful throughout World War II, but most of all, during the Battle of Iwo Jima.
-This battle was long and bloody, but the Navajo in the Marines were calm and collected throughout.
-There were 6 Navajo marines that worked around the clock, during the entire battle, translating up to 800 messages without a single error.
+This was proof enough for military leaders to immediately recruit more Navajo men to begin training.
+The use of Navajo was very useful throughout World War II, especially during the Battle of Iwo Jima where six Navajo Marines worked around the clock during the entire battle and translated 800 messages without a single error.
 Victory was made possible by the Navajo in this battle, and the war was soon coming to a close.